Upinel/localhost.direct/README.md

 > SSL (HTTPS): New Short Term Cert Issued, Running normally

 > [!WARNING]
 > Never Put the .key file in any public accessible place.
 If founded, the cert will revoke.
-I don't want to require user registration in the future.
+I don't want to require user registration in the future. issue: https://github.com/Upinel/localhost.direct/issues/18

 # *.localhost.direct - Wildcard Publicly Signed SSL Certificate with Subdomain Support
 One Sunday morning, I found myself tackling the usual trifecta of local development issues: